GetHypercube/aidetector-backend/README.md

 ## Docker usage

-To run for development:
+To build and run the container for development (CPU):

 `docker build -t aidetector-backend .`

 `docker run -p 8080:80 aidetector-backend`

-To run for development with GPU support:
+To build and run the container for development (GPU):

-`docker build -t aidetector-backend-gpu -f Dockerfile.GPU .` `docker run -p 8080:80 aidetector-backend-gpu`
+`docker build -t aidetector-backend-gpu -f Dockerfile.GPU .`

+`docker run --gpus all -p 8080:80 aidetector-backend-gpu`